gardener/gardener/docs/usage/shoot_versions.md

 - **preview:** A `preview` version is a new version that has not yet undergone thorough testing, possibly a new release, and needs time to be validated.
 Due to its short early age, there is a higher probability of undiscovered issues and is therefore not yet recommended for production usage.
 A Shoot does not update (neither `auto-update` or `force-update`) to a `preview` version during the maintenance time.
-Also `preview` versions are not considered for the defaulting to the highest available version when deliberately omitting the patch version during Shoot creation.
+Also, `preview` versions are not considered for the defaulting to the highest available version when deliberately omitting the patch version during Shoot creation.
-Typically, after a fresh release of a new Kubernetes (e.g. v1.25.0) or Machine image version (e.g. suse-chost 15.4.20220818), the operator tags it as `preview` until he has gained sufficient experience and regards this version to be reliable.
+Typically, after a fresh release of a new Kubernetes (e.g., v1.25.0) or Machine image version (e.g., suse-chost 15.4.20220818), the operator tags it as `preview` until he has gained sufficient experience and regards this version to be reliable.
-After the operator gained sufficient trust, the version can be manually promoted to `supported`.
+After the operator has gained sufficient trust, the version can be manually promoted to `supported`.

 - **supported:** A `supported` version is the recommended version for new and existing Shoot clusters.
-New Shoot clusters should use and existing clusters should update to this version.
+This is the version that new Shoot clusters should use and existing clusters should update to.
 Typically for Kubernetes versions, the latest Kubernetes patch versions of the actual (if not still in `preview`) and the last 3 minor Kubernetes versions are maintained by the community.
-An operator could define these versions as being `supported` (e.g. v1.24.6, v1.23.12 and v1.22.15).
+An operator could define these versions as being `supported` (e.g., v1.24.6, v1.23.12, and v1.22.15).

 - **deprecated:** A `deprecated` version is a version that approaches the end of its lifecycle and can contain issues which are probably resolved in a supported version.
-New Shoots should not use this version any more.
+New Shoots should not use this version anymore.
 Existing Shoots will be updated to a newer version if `auto-update` is enabled (`.spec.maintenance.autoUpdate.kubernetesVersion` for Kubernetes version `auto-update`, or `.spec.maintenance.autoUpdate.machineImageVersion` for machine image version `auto-update`).
 Using automatic upgrades, however, does not guarantee that a Shoot runs a non-deprecated version, as the latest version (overall or of the minor version) can be deprecated as well.
 Deprecated versions **should** have an expiration date set for eventual expiration.

 - **expired:** An `expired` versions has an expiration date (based on the [Golang time package](https://golang.org/src/time/time.go)) in the past.
 New clusters with that version cannot be created and existing clusters are forcefully migrated to a higher version during the maintenance time.

 Below is an example how the relevant section of the `CloudProfile` might look like: